2008 Signal Integrity Seminars

 Using Attenuation

-Now let's try a both-ends termination scheme.
-Add a source termination of 50-ohm at the driver, plus end-terminations of 50-ohms at each receiver.
-The signal quality looks excellent, but the signal amplitude is cut down to 1/3 of normal size.
+The signal quality looks excellent, but the both-ends termination approach cuts down the signal amplitude to only 1/3 of normal size.
 With specialized receivers, this architecture can work wonders.
 With ordinary single-ended logic receivers, the diminutive received signal is useless.

 Partial Termination

-A partial termination, even if it’s not the correct value, helps calm the reflections.
-In this example, the driver is directly connected to the line (no resistor).
-Each receiver has a 100-ohm split termination (200 ohms to ground and 200 ohms to Vcc).
-In this case we are using two 100-ohm terminations because we know the driver can’t drive two 50-ohm loads and still meet VOH and VOL.
+In this example, the driver connects directly to the line (no resistor).
+Each receiver is equipped with a 100-ohm split termination (200 ohms to ground and 200 ohms to Vcc).
+I selected 100-ohm terminations in this example because this driver cannot drive two 50-ohm loads at once and still meet its VOH and VOL requirements.

 A Sneaky Trick

-Is this a good practice?
-Depends on your company’s internal design procedures.
+Is the sneaky trick a good practice?
+That depends on your company’s internal design procedures.
 Most companies do not have a good way to document, track, and enforce tricky high-speed design rules.
 For example, if you write a little thesis on your schematic about some high-speed design trick you’ve used it’s unlikely that the layout person will ever see it.
 It’s not their job to read your schematic.
 It’s their job to hook up the net list, with the part footprints in their database, and the standard design rules enforced in their shop at the time of layout.
 Even if you get it right the first time, when the Tee layout is revised, as part of a future product upgrade, if you’re not there, the design is likely to get screwed up.

-• End termination is less sensitive to delay balance--#8
+End termination is less sensitive